Jane the Runaway, Bridge Town: Concubinage and Sexual Exploitation

 Bridge Town, Barbados in the late eighteenth century was a busy trade port for the island.
 The free Black population in Bridge Town was small but eventually grew.
 Even though some Black men and women were free from slavery, there was still no escape from the social, political, and economic oppression.
 Fuentes believes that Jane would have run to Bridge Town to look for work to blend in with the rest of the community.
 Most of the work opportunities for the free Black women were small trades, domestic work in homes, store keeping, and prostitution.

 The main occupation for enslaved women was prostitution.
 Slave owners could profit from enslaved women bodies not only by encouraging pregnancy, but also by selling sexual access to white men, violating these women's bodies.
 Rachael Pringle Polgreen was a freed, elite, Black woman in Bridge Town, Barbados in the late eighteenth century.
 Polgreen owned slaves and a brothel to sustain herself economically.
 She was well known all over Bridge Town to the newspaper, the Royal Navy, to white elites, as well as to other freed black elites in the community.

 Polgreen's brothel was to serve the sexual desires of those willing to pay for the services.
 Polgreen's enslaved women were available and disposable in the sexual labor.
 This forced "hiring-out" of enslaved women's bodies made them vulnerable to violence and reinforced their status as sexual objects.
 Fuentes has written that the historical record on Jane does not contain information on her eventual fate.
-In her work on Jane, Fuentes notes that the sexual violence that she was likely to have faced from the white Barbadian colonists during his life, placing the lack of information on such violence into a larger pattern of sexual assaults against enslaved Black women in Barbados and the wider Atlantic World going unreported.
+In her work on Jane, Fuentes notes that the sexual violence that she was likely to have faced from the white Barbadian colonists during her life, placing the lack of information on such violence into a larger pattern of sexual assaults against enslaved Black women in Barbados and the wider Atlantic World going unreported.